duyenan0503/portfolio_backtest/README.md

 2. show_summary_table: To compare Comparative Benchmarks.

+3. show_performance_curves: To track Historical Momentum & Risk and export "Portfolio_Analysis.xlsx" file.

-3. show_sharpe_distribution: To evaluate Performance Stability.
+4. show_sharpe_distribution: To evaluate Performance Stability and export "Rolling Sharpe Analysis.xlsx" file.
 This is the "Stress Test."
 While the table shows one final score, this chart shows you how often the portfolio worked in short windows of time.

-4. show_performance_curves: To track Historical Momentum & Risk.

 **Table for Final Performance**
 <img width="1249" height="149" alt="image" src="https://github.com/user-attachments/assets/1b0c7439-08ea-4b0b-9103-e837394db9fd" />